 Garlic Dipping Sauce

-- Prep the plantains: Cut the stems off the end and slice down the skin.
-Using a spoon or your finger, peel the plantain from it's skin and cut into 1-inch pieces.
+- Prep the plantains: Cut the stems off the end and carefully slice down the skin.
+Using a spoon or your finger, peel the plantain from it's skin and cut into 1-inch slices.

-- In a cast iron skillet or dutch oven, fill with frying oil about 1/2 inch (quantity will vary depending on vessel size).
-Heat over high, when oil is hot and shimmering, place plantain cut side down and fry for 3-4 minutes till golden.
-Then flip and repeat on the other flat end.
+- In a cast iron skillet or dutch oven, fill with frying oil about ½ inch (quantity will vary depending on skillet size).
+Heat over medium/high heat, when oil is hot and shimmering, place plantain cut side down and fry for 3-4 minutes till golden.
+Flip and repeat on the other flat end.
 Remove from oil and place on a plate lined with paper towels to absorb excess oil.
 Repeat until all plantains have been done.
-You can lower the heat for the next step, or proceed to cook plantains while you do the next step at the same time.
-If you lower the heat just remember to bring it back up to temperature for part two.
+Lower the heat to low.

 - Using a plate or a flat surface item, carefully press plantain until it flattens.
-Add back to oil and cook for 1 minute on each side until crisp.
+Once you have pressed all the plantains, bring the heat back up to medium/high.
+Add the pressed plantains back into the oil and cook for 1 minute on each side until crisp.
 Remove from oil and place on a plate lined with paper towels to drain excess oil.
-Season with salt on top.
+Sprinkle kosher salt on top once on paper towel.

-- For the garlic butter sauce: Using a small skillet over medium heat, add ingredients and cook stirring for 3-4 minutes until butter has melted and garlic is fragrant.
-Add to a small bowl to dip tostones in.
+- Add butter and garlic ingredients to a small skillet or small pot over medium heat cook stirring for 3-4 minutes or until butter has melted and garlic is fragrant.
+Pour into a bowl, add parsley and kosher salt to taste.

-- Use a spoon when peeling the plantain to help loosen the skin
+- Plantain skin is tough, use care when cutting through the skin, but not to cut through the plantain inside.
+Use a spoon when peeling the plantain to help loosen the skin